the more you know

 San Juan Islands

-Since this is an island you will need to catch a ferry from Anacortes, WA or take a private plane or boat ride to get into the islands.
+Since this is an island you will need to catch a ferry from Anacortes, WA, or take a private plane or boat ride to get into the islands.
 All of these options are a lot of fun.
 Once you are on the island you can drive around or take a bike around.
-The best time to elope here is late April to mid October.
+The best time to elope here is late April to mid-October.

 Depending on where within the island chain you are looking to elope, a permit may or may not be required.

-Arizona
+Arizona elopement locations

 a couple embracing on top of a rock, seen through a hole in the rocks of Sedona's canyons.